Diet causing cancer

 Even moderate alcohol intake increases your risk of cancer.
 A recent UK study showed that women who drink 1 or 2 drinks a day have a slightly increased risk of cancer.

 There has been a lot of interest in whether eating certain foods might reduce the risk of certain types of cancer.
 Despite a great deal of research, we haven't found any convincing links.

 There is some evidence that eating plenty of fruit and vegetables can protect against cancer.
 The evidence is strongest for cancers of the upper digestive system, such as the mouth, food pipe (oesophagus) and stomach.

 Fruit and vegetables contain a wide variety of nutrients and are high in fibre.
 Scientists are working to find out about which of these nutrients protect against cancer.
 So far they are fairly sure that vitamins A and C, and folate play an important role in protecting against cancer.
 It's a complicated picture, but as far as we know, it is not enough to take vitamin supplements.
 You have to eat the fruit and vegetables.
 There is something about eating fresh, vitamin rich foods, that is protective.

 Bowel cancer is less common in people who eat lots of fibre.
 One EPIC study showed that people who ate the most fibre had a 40% lower risk of bowel cancer than those who ate the least.
-A review of 25 studies in 2011 also found that people who eat a lot of fibre in their diet (from fruit, vegetables, and cereals) had a lower risk of bowel cancer.
+A review of 25 studies in 2011 also found that people who eat a lot of fibre in their diet (particularly from whole grains and cereals) had a lower risk of bowel cancer.